Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Conflicts of Interest

-\acknowledgments J.U.\ and N.G.\ acknowledge the support of the Canadian Space Agency [14SUSWOTTO] and of the Natural Sciences and Engineering Research Council of Canada (NSERC) [RGPIN-2022-04560].
-K.S. was supported by the Office of Naval Research (N00014-25-1-2183).
-This paper is a contribution to the projects W2, L2 and M2 of the Collaborative Research Centre TRR 181 ``Energy Transfers in Atmosphere and Ocean" funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 274762653, which supports HW.
+\acknowledgments This paper is a contribution to the projects W2, L2 and M2 of the Collaborative Research Centre TRR 181 ``Energy Transfers in Atmosphere and Ocean" funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 274762653, which supports HW.
+J.U.\ and N.G.\ acknowledge the support of the Canadian Space Agency [14SUSWOTTO] and of the Natural Sciences and Engineering Research Council of Canada (NSERC) [RGPIN-2022-04560].
+K.S. was supported by the Office of Naval Research (N00014-25-1-2183). \ch{We acknowledge financial support from the Open Access Publication Fund of Universität Hamburg.}

 We thank Julien Le Sommer, Callum Shakespeare, No\'e Lahaye and Belal Abdelhadi for helpful discussions.
-Simin Wang produced some results reported in the Supporting Information as part of her master thesis at University of Edinburgh.
-We thank Aur\'elien Ponte for helpful discussions, and for supplying simulation output data used in W22 and reused here.
+Simin Wang produced Supporting Information Fig.~S1 as part of her master thesis at University of Edinburgh.
+We thank Aur\'elien Ponte for helpful discussions, and for supplying simulation output data used in W22 and reused here. \ch{Comments from Martin Brolly and two anonymous reviewers have significantly improved the manuscript. }